ai2cm/fv3net/.github/pull_request_template.md

 Requirement changes:
 - Bulleted list, if relevant, of any changes to setup.py, requirement.txt, environment.yml, etc

-Other notes for reviewers:
-- Optional bulleted list

 You are encouraged to check the PR against the [Code Review Checklist](https://paper.dropbox.com/doc/Code-Review-Checklist--A4lKrs~xg7w5Gsb39N6JLNQoAg-IlsYffZgTwyKEylty7NhY).